Poles of astronomical bodies: Magnetic poles

 Planetary magnetic poles are defined analogously to the Earth's North and South magnetic poles: they are the locations on the planet's surface at which the planet's magnetic field lines are vertical.
 The direction of the field determines whether the pole is a magnetic north or south pole, exactly as on Earth.
 The Earth's magnetic axis is approximately aligned with its rotational axis, meaning that the geomagnetic poles are relatively close to the geographic poles.
-However, this is not necessarily the case for other planets; the magnetic axis of Uranus, for example, is inclined by as much as 60°.
+However, this is not necessarily the case for other planets; for example, the magnetic axis of Uranus, which has an extreme axial tilt, is inclined by as much as 60°.

 Orbital pole

 In addition to the rotational pole, a planet's orbit also has a defined direction in space.
 The direction of the angular momentum vector of that orbit can be defined as an orbital pole.
 Earth's orbital pole, i.e. the ecliptic pole, points in the direction of the constellation Draco.